Nepcam/js-crash-course/README.md

 This reposition is a JavaScript exercise crash-course

-My concern is that my commits aren't showning in my Github
+My concern is that my commits aren't showing in my Github contributions